A linear program for testing nonclassicality and an open-source implementation: Formal definitions

-}. \eeq Here we find that $S^*_{\mathcal{E}^\mathfrak{A}}\cong \mathsf{Span}[\mathcal{E}^\mathfrak{F}]$ and so we think of this as the dual vector space of effects for the accessible GPT fragment.
+The case of effects is handled in the same way, up to the caveat that we are thinking of all of the linear maps as acting contravariantly---that is, on the dual spaces, where the effects naturally live.
+That is, to split $\Pi_{\mathcal{E}^\mathfrak{F}}$, one finds a vector space $S_{\mathcal{E}^\mathfrak{A}}$ and a pair of linear maps \beq \InputIfFileExists{Diagrams/MProj.tikz}{}{ }:S^* \to S_{\mathcal{E}^\mathfrak{A}}^*\quad \text{and} \quad \InputIfFileExists{Diagrams/MInc.tikz}{}{ }:S_{\mathcal{E}^\mathfrak{A}}^* \to S^* \eeq such that \beq \InputIfFileExists{Diagrams/EffectProjection.tikz}{}{ } \ \ = \ \ \InputIfFileExists{Diagrams/MProjInc.tikz}{}{ } \quad\text{and}\quad \InputIfFileExists{Diagrams/MIncProj.tikz}{}{ }\ \ =\ \ \InputIfFileExists{Diagrams/SMIdent.tikz}{}{ }. \eeq Here we find that $S^*_{\mathcal{E}^\mathfrak{A}}\cong \mathsf{Span}[\mathcal{E}^\mathfrak{F}]$ and so we think of this as the dual vector space of effects for the accessible GPT fragment.
 The map $P_{\mathcal{E}^\mathfrak{A}}$ can then be though of as a projector mapping effects, viewed as covectors in the GPT, to effects, viewed as covectors in the accessible GPT fragment, and $I_{\mathcal{E}^\mathfrak{A}}$ as an inclusion mapping effects, viewed as covectors in the accessible GPT fragment, to effects, viewed as covectors in the GPT.
 The choice of which idempotents to split, and which projector and inclusion map to split them into, then amounts to nothing more than picking a particular basis with which to represent the states and effects (one basis for the underlying GPT, and another for the accessible GPT fragment).
 That is, all of these choices simply result in equivalent accessible GPT fragments, as discussed in Ref.~\cite{selby2021accessible}.

-We can then define all of the components of the accessible GPT fragment in terms of the GPT fragment together with these projector and inclusion maps.
-In particular, we define the states and effects in the accessible GPT fragment as \beq